Spring Maintenance Tips For Your Commercial Property

 Check the Roof

-Winter storms can damage your roof, but you may not notice the damage until the roof starts to leak.
-Perform a detailed inspection of the roof and note any repairs you need to make.
+Winter storms can damage a roof, and you may not notice problems until leaks begin.
+Perform a detailed inspection of the roof and note any repairs you need to make, and schedule professional repairs for areas you can't safely access yourself.

 Touch Up the Exterior

-Cold winter weather can cause paint to chip, and flying debris can dent siding.
-Walk around the building, note any damaged paint or siding, and fix the areas.
-Sometimes, a simple touch up is all that’s needed rather than refinishing the entire building.
+Cold weather can cause paint to chip and flying debris can dent siding.
+Walk around the building, note damaged paint or siding, and fix those areas; often a touch-up is enough rather than refinishing the entire exterior.

 Repair the Parking Area

-If freezing temperatures created cracks or holes in the parking lot or sidewalks, fix the problem areas.
-You’ll also want to power wash the area to remove dirt, mud or other debris, repaint any faded lines and repair broken signs.
-With a clean parking area, you reduce liability and improve visual appeal.
+If freezing temperatures created cracks or potholes in the parking lot or sidewalks, fix the problem areas.
+Power wash to remove dirt and mud, repaint any faded lines, and repair broken signs to reduce liability and improve curb appeal.

 Wash the Windows

-Remove winter grime and buildup on the exterior and interior windows.
-Clean windows boost productivity and improve the appearance of your commercial building.
+Remove winter grime and buildup on both exterior and interior windows.
+Clean windows boost morale and improve the appearance of a commercial building.

 Boost Ventilation

-Open windows and air out the stuffy building if possible.
-You may also inspect and clean the HVAC system and install fans or dehumidifiers in damp areas as needed.
+Open windows to air out a stuffy building when weather allows.
+Inspect and clean the HVAC system, and install fans or dehumidifiers in damp areas as needed.

 Improve Curb Appeal

-Fallen branches, debris and litter affect your property’s curb appeal and can create hazards for employees and visitors.
-Remove any debris, and trim trees, shrubs and bushes to reduce hiding places for burglars and future damage risks.
-Consider planting flowers and grass, too, as you improve your property’s curb appeal and safety.
+Fallen branches, debris, and litter affect curb appeal and can create hazards for employees and visitors.
+Remove debris and trim trees, shrubs, and bushes to reduce hiding places and lower the risk of future damage.
+Consider planting flowers or renewing grass to enhance appearance.

 Perform Pest Control